0xSpaceShard/starknet-devnet/README.md

 #### Benchmarking

-To test if your contribution presents an improvement in execution time, check out the script at `scripts/benchmark/command_stat_test.py`.
+To statistically test if your contribution presents an improvement in execution time and memory usage, check out the script at `scripts/benchmark/command_stat_test.py`.

-##### Cargo Bench execution
+##### Cargo Bench Execution

-To run the criterion benchmarks and generate a performance report:
+To run Criterion benchmarks and generate a performance report:

 ```
 $ cargo bench
 ```

-This command will compile the benchmarks and run them using all available CPUs on your machine.
-Criterion will perform multiple iterations of each benchmark to collect performance data and generate statistical analysis.
+This command will compile the benchmarks defined in this repository and run them using all available CPUs.
+Criterion will perform multiple iterations of each benchmark to collect performance data and generate statistical analysis with a report at `target/criterion/report/index.html`.

-Check the report created at `target/criterion/report/index.html`

 Criterion is highly configurable and offers various options to customise the benchmarking process.
 You can find more information about Criterion and its features in the [Criterion documentation](https://bheisler.github.io/criterion.rs/book/index.html).

-To measure and benchmark memory it is best to use external tools such as Valgrind, Leaks, etc.
+Since it is hard to achieve a platform-agnostic way of detecting the memory used by a process in Rust, to measure and benchmark memory it is best to use external tools such as Valgrind, Leaks, etc. A lighter version of this achieving this is, while running `cargo bench`, to simply track the computer memory used with your system's resource monitor (such as `htop`).

 ### Development - Docker